jometzg/microbit-sk-planner/Labs/Lab-02/readme.md

 ```

 # Summary
 Even with minimal methods on the plugin, the semantic kernel planner can do more complicated things.
+How well it does them all depends on how the original prompt is setup and how you ask.
+So some experimentation can yield better results.

 Next up the Micro:bit.